Flag of the Moldavian Soviet Socialist Republic

 The flag of the Moldavian Soviet Socialist Republic for most of its history was a horizontal triband of red, green and red, in a 3:2:3 ratio, charged in the canton with a gold hammer and sickle crowned by a gold-bordered, five-pointed red star.
 This was the SSR's second flag, adopted on 31 January 1952.

 The SSR's first flag was in use from 1940 to 1952.
 In 1990, the Romanian tricolor was briefly the SSR's flag before what would become the coat of arms of Moldova was added to the center.
 The resulting flag was retained when Moldova declared its independence the following year, in 1991.

-The unrecognized state of Transnistria, which broke away from the rest of Moldova in 1990, retained the (second) flag of the Moldavian SSR and still uses it to this day.
+The unrecognized state of Transnistria, which broke away from the rest of Moldova in 1990, retained the (second) flag of the Moldavian SSR and still in use to this day.

 History

 Moldavian ASSR

 Between 1924 and 1940, part of Moldova was organized as the Moldavian ASSR within the Ukrainian SSR.
 A red flag, with the gold hammer and sickle in the top-left corner, above the Cyrillic characters УРСР (Ukrainian initials of Ukrainian SSR) and the Latin characters RSSU (Moldovan initials of Ukrainian SSR in Latin script) was adopted in 1938.
 The Moldovan text on the flag was later changed to PCCУ (Moldovan initials of Ukrainian SSR in Cyrillic script).